 I have been around photography and photographers for more than three decades.
-The last 12 years have been spent solely running landscape photography courses; the previous 20 were spent editing photojournalism on UK national newspapers.
+The last 12 years have been spent solely running landscape photography courses and workshops; the previous 20 were spent editing photojournalism on UK national newspapers.

-A huge amount has changed in photography during that time, but one aspect that hasn’t is my appreciation of self-expressive photographs and all of the processes, both technical and particularly creative that go into producing them.
-I'm fascinated also by the people who make these successful photographs, which is why I enjoy bringing together small groups of photographers for a creative time on a course.
+A huge amount has changed in photography during that time.
+One aspect that hasn’t is my continuing appreciation of self-expressive photographs and all of the processes, both technical and particularly creative that go into producing them.

-I have taken the first step in starting a BookBlog in the hope that my photobook reviews will eventually build into a resource for photographers who share my enthusiasm and also value the contribution photobooks make to the overall pleasure we get from our photography.
+I have taken the first step in starting a BookBlog of landscape photography books in the hope that my reviews will eventually build into a resource for landscape photographers who share my interest and value the contribution these books bring to the overall pleasure we get from our photography.

-I have always believed that good photography has the ability to reveal something about the personality of a photographer, in addition to the subjects they choose to photograph.
-This is why I feel that spending time reviewing a body of work is always more informative and inspiring than the single image.
+I have always believed that good photography has the ability to reveal something about the personality of a photographer, in addition to the subjects they choose to photograph, and this is why I feel spending time reviewing a body of work in a book or at an exhibition is more informative and inspiring than the single image.

-In addition to the photobook reviews, there are two additional blogs called “The Inner Game” and “In Search of a Wild Place” featuring articles that explore further what motivates us to make photographs that go beyond images of record.
+In addition to the photobook reviews, there are two additional blogs on the website called “The Inner Game” and “In Search of a Wild Place” featuring articles that endeavour to explore further what it is that motivates us to head out into the landscape and make photographs that go beyond being images of record.